 The graduate faculty of Trinity College expects a higher level of achievement by graduate students than undergraduates.
 Accordingly, satisfactory performance at a graduate level will be awarded a grade of B- or higher.

-In special cases, an instructor may submit a grade of “Incomplete” along with a specified completion deadline, normally no later than the subsequent semester.
-If an “Incomplete” is not replaced by a regular grade by the instructor-specified deadline, the Registrar will convert the “Incomplete” to an F.
+If an “Incomplete” is not replaced by a regular grade by the agreed or default deadline, the Registrar will convert the “Incomplete” to an F.

 If an instructor fails to submit a grade, a grade of NGR (no grade received) will be recorded.
-If an NGR is not replaced by a regular letter grade within 15 calendar days after the last day of the final examination period, the NGR will automatically convert to an F. The Registrar will notify the instructor and the student that this conversion will occur.
+If an NGR is not replaced by a regular letter grade within one month after the beginning of the subsequent term (this deadline differs from that for undergraduate students), the NGR will automatically convert to an F. The Registrar will notify the instructor and the student that this conversion will occur.

 Honors in Graduate Scholarship